E-Levine/HSM-and-mapping/README.md

 - Create local fork of the repo.
 (Fork should contain project; code "1_SetUpFolders"; folders: Data layers, HSM code, Output, Reference files").
 - Determine two-letter site code and section names to be used for whole area of interest for the project and subregions within the area.
 - Identify the appropriate StateGrid and add the required pico-grid folder to the "Reference files/Grids" folder.
 - Create or locate the necessary KML files (refer to "Site_Section_KML_creation_SOP" found in the Reference documentation for file creation).
-If the KML files are already separated, coppy the files to the "Reference files/KML" folder.
+If the KML files are already separated, copy the files to the "Reference files/KML" folder.
 If the KML file needs to be separated, copy the [SiteCode_version]_all file to the "Reference files/KML/PreProcessing" folder.
 - Determine data layers to include in model.
 Add required layers to the "Data layers" folder.
-Make sure the date of publication is appened to the folder name using a 4-digit year and 2-digit month ("_202402").
+Make sure the date of publication is appended to the folder name using a 4-digit year and 2-digit month ("_202402").
 This will allow for the usage of multiple layers of the same data type and will aid in build a local library of data layers to be shared among projects.
 - Update the "Setup_data" file (located in the "Reference files" folder) as needed for the model and based on the data being used.
 Refer to the *Set up data* section for more guidance.

 ### Set up data